 - Positive divergence between points B and D and corresponding points on the indicator: This divergence helps to confirm the validity of the pattern and the strength of the reversal.

-Stop Loss: Generally, a level slightly below point D is used
+- Stop Loss: Generally, a level slightly below point D is used when determining the stop loss level.

-determining the target price, or Fibonacci retracement levels can also be used.
+- Target: A level near point C can be preferred when determining the target price, or Fibonacci retracement levels can also be used.

 This image showcases an example of a trade using the Bullish